Bust (sculpture)

 A bust is a sculpted or cast representation of the upper part of the human body, depicting a person's head and neck, and a variable portion of the chest and shoulders.
 The piece is normally supported by a plinth.
 The bust is generally a portrait intended to record the appearance of an individual, but may sometimes represent a type.
 They may be of any medium used for sculpture, such as marble, bronze, terracotta, plaster, wax or wood.

 As a format that allows the most distinctive characteristics of an individual to be depicted with much less work, and therefore expense, and occupying far less space than a full-length statue, the bust has been since ancient times a popular style of life-size portrait sculpture.

 A sculpture that only includes the head, perhaps with the neck, is more strictly called a "head", but this distinction is not always observed.
 Display often involves an integral or separate display stand.
-The Adiyogi Shiva statue located in India representative of Hindu God Shiva is the world's largest bust sculpture and is 112 ft tall.
+The Adiyogi Shiva statue located in India and representative of Hindu god Shiva is the world's largest bust sculpture and is 112 ft tall.

 History

+Portrait of Joseph Nollekens by Lemuel Francis Abbott, 1797.
+It depicts one of the leading Neoclassical sculptors with one of his best known busts.